dbdimitrov/BingleSeq/README.md

 For the purpose of representation, a simulated two-group dataset with 4 replicates was generated with compcodeR package (Soneson, 2014).

 #### 1. Load Count Table and Metadata Table
 To begin DE analysis of Bulk RNA-Seq data, first a count table with a specific format (shown above) must be loaded.
 BingleSeq allows some flexibility in terms of the ‘separator’ used.
 Once a count table is loaded, it is displayed to allow the user to check whether it was loaded appropriately.
+Similarly, a metadata table is also required that also requires a specific format (shown above).

 ![BingleSeq Bulk RNA-Seq Load Data](/figures/bulk_loadData.PNG)

-Similarly, a metadata table is also required that also requires a specific format.

 #### 2. Quality Control